In England, patients pay for their NHS prescriptions and NHS dental treatment. This is an important source of funding for the NHS.

 We're responsible for checking claims for free NHS prescriptions and NHS dental treatment, and recovering charges from patients who incorrectly claim they do not have to pay.

 NHS Penalty Charge Notices are issued in accordance with the National Health Service (Penalty Charge) Regulations 1999.

 How penalty charges are calculated

-If you are sent a Penalty Charge Notice you will be asked to pay the original NHS prescription or dental treatment charges, and an additional penalty charge.
+If you're sent a Penalty Charge Notice, you'll be asked to pay the original NHS prescription or dental treatment charges, and an additional penalty charge.
 The penalty charge is five times the original amount owed, up to a maximum of £100.

-Once a Penalty Charge Notice has been issued, if no payment has been made within 28 days a surcharge of £50 will be added to the fine.
+Once a Penalty Charge Notice has been issued, if no payment has been made within 28 days, a surcharge may be added.